OpenArabic/Annotation/README.md

 # OpenArabic Project (@ AvH Lehrstuhl für Digital Humanities, U Leipzig)

+The goal of the project is to build a machine-actionable corpus of premodern texts in Arabic to encourage computational analysis of Arabic literary tradition.
+Currently, the project focuses on historical texts (chronicles, biographical collections, geographical treatises and gazetteers, thematic dictionaries).

 Arabic texts from different periods, collected and reformatted into machine-readable formats (mARkdown > CTS-compliant TEI XML > Perseus DL).

 Most of the texts are coming from open online collections of premodern and modern Arabic texts, such as [http://shamela.ws/](http://shamela.ws/) and [http://shiaonlinelibrary.com/](http://shiaonlinelibrary.com/) (These texts have `Shamela+NUMBER` and `Shia+NUMBER`; some texts are coming from _al-Jāmiʿ al-kabīr_, which is not available online (`JK+NUMBER`).
 Initial metadata from these collections is preserved in the beginning of each file.